J-1 Visa Operations Engineer Jobs

 Confirm the host employer's compliance history

-Ask prospective host employers whether they have hosted J-1 Trainees before and whether they carry Workers' Compensation coverage.
+Ask prospective host employers whether they have hosted J-1 visa Trainees before and whether they carry Workers' Compensation coverage.
 Designated sponsors require both before countersigning your DS-2019, and gaps here delay placement.

 Check your home-country residency requirement early

 The two-year home-country physical presence requirement applies to certain J-1 Trainees based on government funding or skills-list status.
-Confirm your eligibility for a waiver before accepting a host offer, since this affects future H-1B or immigrant visa plans.
+Confirm your eligibility for a waiver before accepting a host offer, since this affects future H-1B visa or immigrant visa plans.

 Use Migrate Mate to find J-1-aligned roles